 By Molly Friedman, Esq., 301.563.6685

-First, it is essential to know what system you are retiring under- Civil Service Retirement System (CSRS) or Federal Employees Retirement System (FERS).
+First, it is essential to know what system you are retiring under: Civil Service Retirement System (CSRS) or Federal Employees Retirement System (FERS).
 Since there are very few federal employees still in CSRS, the following outlines the basic calculation for individuals retiring under the FERS system.
 The Office of Personnel Management (OPM) administers both systems.

 The central piece of information in computing your FERS Federal Disability Retirement benefit payment is what is known as your “high-3” or “high-three.”
 Your high-3 is the average of your salary for the three consecutive years where your salary was the highest.
 Most often, these are your final three years of service.
 However, it can be any three years in a row where you earned the most.
 As an example, if you earned $95,000 in 2017, $100,000 in 2018, and $105,000 in 2019, your high-3 would be $100,000.

-Also, whether you receive Social Security Disability Benefits is a factor used to calculate your disability retirement.
+Also, whether you receive Social Security Disability benefits is a factor used to calculate your disability retirement.
 As part of the application for FDR benefits, the claimant must certify that they have applied for Social Security Disability (SSD) benefits.

-After the first twelve months of eligibility, your disability retirement annuity will be recomputed.
+After the first 12 months of eligibility, your disability retirement annuity will be recomputed.
 Your annuity is calculated by taking 40% of your high-3 and subtracting 60% of any SSD benefits you receive.
-Using our example from above, after the first twelve months, your benefit would be $40,000 per year/ $3,333.33 per month (40% of your high-3) minus $1,2000 (60% of your monthly SSD benefits).
+Using our example from above, after the first twelve months, your benefit would be $40,000 per year/ $3,333.33 per month (40% of your high-3) minus $1,200 (60% of your monthly SSD benefits).
 This computes to a gross monthly FERS Disability Retirement Benefit of $2,133.33.

 Your FERS disability retirement annuity ends at age 62.
 When you turn 62, your regular retirement annuity will begin.
 That annuity will be recomputed utilizing your high-3 and years of creditable service.
 An excellent feature of the FERS disability retirement program is that your years of creditable federal service will continue to accrue for the time while you were receiving Federal Disability Retirement benefits as if you had continued to work until age 62.
-Your high-3 will also be adjusted to account for the annual Cost of Living Adjustment (COLA) that occurred each year while you were receiving benefits, except for the first twelve months of eligibility- you not eligible for the COLA increase that occurred during the period of time when your benefits were calculated using 60% of your high-3.
+Your high-3 will also be adjusted to account for the annual Cost of Living Adjustment (COLA) that occurred each year while you were receiving benefits, except for the first 12 months of eligibility — you are not eligible for the COLA increase that occurred during the period of time when your benefits were calculated using 60% of your high-3.

-Even before age 62, if your “earned” annuity based in your high-3 creditable years of service is higher than your disability retirement benefit amounts, you are entitled to receive the higher amount.
+Even before age 62, if your “earned” annuity based on your high-3 creditable years of service is higher than your disability retirement benefit amounts, you are entitled to receive the higher amount.
 In that rare circumstance, which only occurs if you already have close to 30 years of creditable service, you should not apply for disability retirement.
 Instead, you should apply for immediate retirement.
-You are entitled to obtain an estimate of your retirement benefits from your Agency at any time, and we recommend that you always do that before you apply.
+You are entitled to obtain an estimate of your retirement benefits from your agency at any time, and we recommend that you always do that before you apply.

 The information above calculates the gross annuity amount.
 However, the actual payment you receive each month may be reduced based on several other expenses, including ongoing insurance costs.
-This depends on the medical and life insurance coverage you elect you elect when you apply.
+This depends on the medical and life insurance coverage you elect when you apply.
 Furthermore, your annuity will be impacted if part of your service was completed under the Civil Servant Retirement System.

 Additionally, your annuity is reduced to account for survivor benefits, depending on what you elected when completing your FDR benefits application.
 If you elect survivor benefits of 25%, then your annuity is reduced by 5%.
 If you elect survivor benefits equaling 50%, your annuity is reduced by 10%.